-- 1. Epworth Sleepiness Scale - 2.
-Stop Bang Form
+- Epworth Sleepiness Scale - Stop Bang Form

-If you'd like a free copy of these forms, please contact: lee@rondeauseminars.com
+If you would like copies of these forms, contact lee@rondeauseminars.com for a free copy.

 Bruxism occurs when the teeth touch at night. (nocturnal bruxism).
 The standard night guard allows the posterior teeth to contact and encourages the contraction of the masseter, temporalis and medial pterygoid muscles.
 Many patients will report that in the morning they have headaches when they first wake up.
-I believe that it is important to stop the habit of bruxism but I have found that the existing design of the night guards actively encourages patients to brux more when they wear the night guards.
+I believe that it is important to stop the habit of bruxism but I have found that the existing design of the night guards actively encourages patients to brux more when they wear the night guars.